domus-ml/domus-ml-home/index.md

 # on this page

-Here are some cool open source software that may help you build your own private cloud.
+Here are some cool open source software that may help you to build your own private cloud.

-The goal is to have cluster of cheap stock computers serving as server farm to host virtual machines and Linux containers in Highly Available manner.
+The goal is to have cluster of cheap stock computers serving as a server farm to host virtual machines and Linux containers in Highly Available manner.
 No single node failure should result in any serious outage.

 ## Proxmox VE